-All UNCG students are welcome to attend our events (see calendar below), or you can request a presentation for your group using the form linked at the bottom of this page.
+All UNCG students are welcome to attend our all-campus events (see calendar below), or you can request a presentation for your class/group using the form linked at the bottom of this page.

 To Request a Workshop